14 min readUpdated Aug 12, 2024

 However, if we split the fanbase into separate groups then we can enforce an upper limit on how many messages we need to send.
 Instead of a single 1 million-person experience, we could run ten groups of 100,000 each.
 From a fan's perspective, the core interaction – sharing excitement – remains the same.

-But from a cost perspective, the number of message deliveries drops dramatically, enabling the cost per user (per hour) to remain the same.
+But from a cost perspective, the number of message deliveries drops dramatically, enabling the cost per user to remain the same.
 This contrasts to unpartitioned audiences, where the cost per user increases with audience size.
 Smaller partitions would make the cost per user even lower.

 Smaller partitions would have an even greater impact.
 The lower pace of messages in a smaller partition probably offers a better fan experience since the number of messages they receive becomes more manageable.
 But, of course, this comes with trade-offs, too.
 While a fan probably doesn't care if they see 1,000 or 10,000 cheering emojis, they might notice the absence of a friend or a popular community figure (VIP).